sparkrnyc/sparkrnyc.github.io/_pages/joinus.md

 * Marketing,
 * Developer,
 * Business,
-* Test users,
+* Test users.
-* Experienced professionals to mentor and support students.

-SPARKR is managed by you and other students with the help and support of experienced professionals from among other IBM.
+SPARKR is created by you with the help of experienced professionals from among other IBM.

 ## How do you join?